saltstack/salt-enhancement-proposals/0000-pr-merge-requirements.md

 ## Unresolved questions
 [unresolved]: #unresolved-questions

 - Will need to document this if approved and merged.
+Documentation needs to include everything specified in this SEP and the following details:
+    * Document current test infrastructure and how contributors can mirror the test runs to help troubleshoot test failures
+    * Clarify where the release notes are located and how to determine the version to include in versionadded.
+      If it is still not clear the contributor can include TBD and the reviewer would clarify the version.

 # Drawbacks
 [drawbacks]: #drawbacks